 - Highly processed vegetable and seed oils, such as canola, corn, sunflower, peanut and safflower

 - Artificial Sweeteners

-These foods tend to increase inflammation and create extra acidity in the tissues, thus increasing pain and the risk of disease.
+These foods tend to increase inflammation and create extra acidity in the tissues, increasing pain and disease risk.

 A diet to reduce inflammation and promote healing removes foods that cause inflammation and includes organic, non-GMO vegetables, fruits, essential fats from plants and clean, organic, wild protein.